🏁Getting started

 People who use your solution, such as customers

-Adding & editing objects in diagrams automatically adds and updates them to your model to be re-used later.
+Adding and editing objects in diagrams automatically adds them to your model to be re-used later.

-This is the context level (Level 1) of the C4 model, and the focus here is the big-picture view of your systems architecture.
-This will mainly show how your system(s) solves your customer's problems, remaining primarily at the business level, so keep it simple!
+This is the context level (Level 1) of the C4 model, and the focus here is the big-picture view of your system architecture.
+This will mainly show how your system(s) solve your customer's problems, remaining primarily at the business level, so keep it simple!

 Everyone!
 Anyone in or out of your company who needs a high-level overview of how your system(s) work.
 Perfect for your business, product, or other non-technical peers, as well as onboarding new technical teammates.